 The new Ministry of Communications and Multimedia had urged all broadband service providers to lower down their existing pricing and make high-speed internet available for ALL.
-The big three players in Malaysia namely Unifi, Maxis Fibre and Time Fibre had responded by pushing out higher internet speed for existing subscribers and launching cheaper subscription tiers.
+The big three players in Malaysia, namely Unifi, Maxis Fibre and Time Fibre, responded by pushing out higher internet speed for existing subscribers and launching cheaper subscription tiers.

 How I pick

 It’s never been easier to choose a broadband service than it is now.
 Why?